 Ketamine Harm Reduction

 Ketamine prescribed off label is a legal possibility for some use cases.
 Your medical provider and pharmacist will discuss the various indications and risks involved.
-Talk to your independent medical provider to see if you might be a candidate for this medicine in conjunction with psychotherapy
+Talk to your independent medical provider to see if you might be a candidate for medicine in conjunction with psychotherapy.

 Ketamine Harm Reduction